roberts-sandbox/test-realist/_posts/2012-02-01-managing-sideways.md

 stay under New CTO Guy and R&D Director Guy.

 **What I should have done:** At this point, I probably couldn't extricate myself from the intolerable situation.
-At this point, the best thing would bring a keg in on a Friday afternoon and drink with my coworkers while wishing them a fond farewell.
+The best thing would I could do: bring a keg in on a Friday afternoon and drink with my coworkers while wishing them a fond farewell.

 ### Postscript